 Our How to Become a Background Actor series takes an in-depth look at everything you need to know to become a Background Actor with Central Casting.
 This article explains why your casting photo is important.
 For information on registering, updating, submitting, and more, check out our How to Become a Background Actor category.

 When you attend registration at one of our Central Casting offices, you’ll fill out paperwork and listen to an orientation.
 The registration team will also take two photos of you, a headshot and a full body shot.
 The headshot is the main picture Casting Directors see when they look up your file.
 Your casting photo should reflect what you look like on a day-to-day basis, but keep in mind that Casting Directors, Assistant Directors, and other members of production will see these photos during the casting process.

 It’s important for your casting photo to always reflect what you currently look like so Casting Directors can be confident you can portray the roles they are casting.
 We recommend updating your photo every six months or any time your look changes.
 Check your location’s calendar to find when Updates are held in your office.

-While the casting photo you take during registration or Updates is your main photo in the casting system, you can add additional pictures to your file.
+While the casting photo you take during registration or Updates is your main photo in the casting platform, you can add additional pictures to your file.
 To add photos to your file you can either come in during Updates or submit a physical photo in person.
 Check the Updates section for submission requirements in your location.

 As a Background Actor, you’re often responsible for bringing your own wardrobe to set.
 Sometimes your outfit will consist of casual modern pieces and sometimes production will call for a special look.
 This type of wardrobe can range from common costumes like clowns or Santa Claus, or may refer to a business or formal look.